Spicy Schezwan Fried Rice

 Ingredients and substitutes

-Check the recipe card at the bottom of the page for exact measurements and printable detailed recipe.
+Check the recipe card at the bottom of the page for exact measurements and printable detailed recipes.

 For the Schezwan / Szechuan sauce

-• Chili pepper / dried red chilies - I have used Guajillo pepper, Kashmiri red chili or the regular dry red chili that I use in Indian cooking.
+• Chili pepper / dried red chilies - I have used Guajillo pepper, Kashmiri red chili, or the regular dry red chili that I use in Indian cooking.
 I have mixed and matched them to achieve the heat and color.
 Guajillo pepper is mild and gives a beautiful color and so is the Kashmiri red chili.

 • Garlic and ginger - to grind along with the chili.